lscardoso/gr-ntsc-rc/README.md

 Open examples/NTSC_Video_5GHz_RX.grc and examples/NTSC_Video_5GHz_TX.grc example flow graph in GNU Radio Companion.

+### History

+This code is part of an end-of-term project @ INSA Lyon's Telecommuncation Engineering Dept.

 ### Disclaimer

 This code is provided for educational and research uses only.
 The usage of this code is of sole responsability of its user.